ZongYanLiu/FindMirTar/README.md

 # ![image](https://user-images.githubusercontent.com/46125604/138192070-b455938e-1942-4f45-8266-c334f153fe51.png)MirTarSite: Identifying Targets of MicroRNA by Deep Learning

-STIG compute the microRNA's target in seconds.
+MirTarSite compute the microRNA's target in seconds.

 A tool to collate microRNA with transcriptome data.
 The output files are concurrent with MirTarSite obligatory input format.
 Conflate the sequencing data and deep-learning method to predict microRNA target.